PayMaya/paymaya-ruby-sdk/README.md

 ## Usage

-See the [Usage](https://github.com/paymaya/paymaya-ruby-sdk/wiki/Usage) page in the wiki for more information.
+See the [PayMaya Ruby SDK Wiki Page](https://github.com/PayMaya/paymaya-ruby-sdk/wiki) for more information regarding usage and integration.